-Prerequisite: CS 1302.
+Prerequisite: CS 1302 with a grade of "C" or better.
 Programming using the C programming language.
 Syntax and semantics of C; information representation; stylistic consideration; the C library.
 This course also discusses issues relating to the UNIX operating system.

 CS 3410 Data Structures